 We thought it might be fun to (finally) document a motorcycle restoration.
 While I’ve done quite a few restorations, mostly of vintage dirt bikes, I’ve never recorded the process.
 And, while I’m certainly not The Expert in this work, we can always learn from one another’s experiences.
-(And since our best-selling Vintage Motor Company design may actually be the Combat Wombat design—and a good Combat came our way, recently—we decided this might be a good match).
+(And since the best-selling Vintage Motor Tee may actually be the Combat Wombat design—and a good Combat came our way, recently—we decided this might be a good match.)

 Entering the Combat Zone